JeremyKievit/Chain-Reaction/PRIVACY_POLICY.md

 **Chain Reaction**

-_Last updated: Oct 26, 2024
+Last updated: Oct 26, 2024

-Your privacy is important to us.
-This Privacy Policy explains how **Chain Reaction — X** (referred to as "the app") handles any data or information.
-Please read this policy carefully to understand our practices regarding your privacy.

 ## Information Collection and Use

-The app does not collect, store, or process any personal information from users.
+Chain Reaction does not collect, store, or process any personal information from users.
 We do not collect or transmit any user data to any third party.

 ## Third-Party Services

-The app does not use any third-party services that may collect information used to identify you.
+Chain Reaction does not use any third-party services that may collect information used to identify you.

 ## Changes to This Privacy Policy